 Birthright Macedonia is a unique program, administered by the United Macedonian Diaspora (UMD) together with its partner in Macedonia, the Macedonian Center for International Cooperation (MCIC), and the Birthright Macedonia Bitola Alliance.
 This program offers Macedonian youth from around the world to gather in our ancient homeland for three weeks during the summer (called a Summer Session).

 As a participant, you will be engaged in an internship work program, which you may use in your college or employment resumes.
 You will choose a work activity in a field that is of interest to you or compatible with your academic or work goals.
 You will live with a Macedonian Host Family during your stay in Macedonia.

 Where does BIRTHRIGHT MACEDONIA take place?

-The Birthright Macedonia summer session for 2017 will be held in Skopje, the capital of the Republic of Macedonia.
+The Birthright Macedonia summer session for 2018 will be held in Skopje, the capital of the Republic of Macedonia, and Bitola.